Fed Holds Firm

 6%.
 As you know, because you are a faithful reader, Fed Rates and

-long-term mortgage rates do not have that much to do with one another.
+long-term mortgage rates do not have that much to do with one another. - The long bond traders hated the news initially, but the stock

 traders hated it even more and by the end of the day we were back flat

-• So this morning we have the first tick down in certain rates we've seen in a month.
+and repricing to the better. - So this morning we have the first tick down in certain rates we've seen in a month.

-• National Association of Realtors data this morning shows a 2%
+- National Association of Realtors data this morning shows a 2%

 increase in month-to-month sales volume for houses, most of that in the